How to build a DIY queen size headboard.

 Now that everything is screwed and glued, stop and cook yourself some ribs on the BBQ.
 You deserve a break.
-Youâ€™ll want to let the plugs dry before sanding, otherwise they may pop out on you from the vibration of your orbital sander.
+Youâ€™ll want to let the plugs dry before sanding, otherwise, they may pop out on you from the vibration of your orbital sander.

 Welcome back!
 How was the BBQ? ðŸ˜Š

 Use 220-grit sandpaper to finish the job and make everything nice and smooth.

-Tip: If your wood plugs are sitting too high above the surface, use a flush cut trim saw to get them down closer to the surface before sanding….
-Or just sand the piss out of them. lol
+Tip: If your wood plugs are sitting too high above the surface, use a flush-cut trim saw to get them down closer to the surface before sanding… Or just sand the piss out of them. lol

-Stain the Headboard
+Stain the DIY Queen Headboard

-The color you use finish your headboard is completely up to you.
-I had to match our bedroom set, but of course you can stain or even paint your headboard to blend with your dÃ©cor.
+The color you use to finish your headboard is completely up to you.
+Matching our bedroom set was important, but of course, you can stain or even paint your headboard to blend with your dÃ©cor.

 It matches our bedroom set pretty well if I do say so myself.
 Yep, almost completely by accident after I gave up on test samples of wood and could not for the life of me get a match lol.